skeweddata/skeweddata.github.io/_drafts/nfts_attribution.md

     mint an NFT for each commit?
 Or have a license that makes blockchain contracts which freeze the contributor list for a given version of the package?
 I don't know, I'm not a blockchain expert.

-[^first]:
-    To be clear, I'm far from the first person to have had this thought.

 [^merkle]:
     in fact both Git and Bitcoin use the
     [same algorithm](https://en.wikipedia.org/wiki/Merkle_tree) to verify their transaction histories.